espocrm/documentation/docs/extensions/voip-integration/starface-integration-setup.md

 ## How to setup Starface Integration for users

 Each user who wants to use Starface integration, should setup his access in the User’s Profile, under “VoIP Settings”.
-Please note that login and password should be to the Starface web interface, not to the SIP credentials.
+Note that login and password should be to the Starface web interface, not to the SIP credentials.
 Also, the user can change some VoIP settings on this window.

 ![VoIP settings](../../_static/images/extensions/voip-integration/starface-user-settings.png)